NWChemEx/PluginPlay/_sources/index.rst.txt

    learn by example. <pp_tutorials>`
 3. :ref:`I am interested in contributing to PluginPlay. <pp_developer>`
 4. I am not happy being told what to do.
-5. This is for testing whether doc updates or not.

 If you choose 4, please try browsing the topics on your own then...